Maker Guide : How-To Guide For Selling Your Work

 Building your business?
 Unsure about the difference between wholesale & consignment?
 Trying to determine pricing?
 Wondering how wholesale decisions are made?

-Please don't hesitate to reach out with questions, we're happy to help when we can: hello (at) trainyardstore.com
+Please don't hesitate to reach out with questions.
+We're happy to help when we can: hello (at) trainyardstore.com

-Kimberley (Owner), Rachel (Manager) & The Trainyard Team
+Erin (Owner) & The Trainyard Team

 Wholesale vs. Consignment Simplified